shilamontubig/mmsg_csharp/README.md

 ## Answers to the questions in the case study document

-**Question 1**: Following are the possible webservices and test cases that I have identified based on the design document:
+**Question 1**: Following are the possible webservices and UI test cases that I have identified based on the design document:
- Please note that the response codes are based on my assumptions and may still be changed depending on the API contract.
+ Please note that the response codes are based on my assumptions and may still change depending on the API contract.

  1. Registration (has a POST webservice and UI component)